 Adventure Based Therapy Group- Counseling Services and the Environmental Adventure Center are partnering to provide a unique, challenging, and fun workshop for students.
 This 3-session workshop will help students get out of their comfort zone and empower them.
 Through this collaboration, students will have an opportunity to use the Eagle View Ropes course on upper campus to engage in challenging initiatives and process their experiences with one another.
 The goals of the workshop are effective communication, problem solving, team building, and social skills.
 The course will be run by trained instructors and counseling staff will facilitate the discussions had during and after the workshop.
 Dates and times to be determined.

 To sign up, please call Counseling Services (715-836-5521).There will be a one-time $10 fee, which covers the cost of the ropes course.

-Mind and Body (at Student Health Services, co-facilitated with a nurse from SHS)- The mind-body connection workshop is a skill based workshop that focuses primarily on helping individuals identify and understand how their physiological health and well-being impacts their mental health and well-being.The workshop will also teach participants body-mind skills such as guided meditation, yoga, relaxation techniques, and mindfulness practices.The outcomes of the workshop are to help participants better understand how their physical health and mental health are connected as well as what skills they can use to improve well-being in both.
+Mind and Body (co-facilitated with a nurse from SHS)- The mind-body connection workshop is a skill based workshop that focuses primarily on helping individuals identify and understand how their physiological health and well-being impacts their mental health and well-being.The workshop will also teach participants body-mind skills such as guided meditation, yoga, relaxation techniques, and mindfulness practices.The outcomes of the workshop are to help participants better understand how their physical health and mental health are connected as well as what skills they can use to improve well-being in both.